advertise

 Licences to Catch Red Rock Crabs on Vancouver Island

 In British Columbia, all fishermen must obtain a licence to fish in tidal (salt) waterways.
 Because many fishing spots lack an Independent Access Provider that offers fishing licences, it is preferable to acquire your licence online before heading out for a red rock crab harvest.
+Annual licences are available and are valid from April 1 to March 31.
+To know more about fishing and crabbing licences on Vancouver Island, read our complete guide in this regard.

 Customized Fishing/Crabbing Trip on Vancouver Island